 - iv.
 Citations related to an imminent danger situation; - v.
-When the employer fails to respond to a request for notification of abatement action by letter or other means after having been contacted several times; - vi.
+Whenever an employer fails to provide abatement verification documents for violations that they did not contest, within 13 calendar days after the last violation abatement date, the Supervisor will assign a follow-up inspection.
+The Supervisor may authorize a CSHO to initially attempt to secure past due abatement verification documentation via telephone, letter or email.
+If the attempt to secure abatement documentation in this manner is not successful, the supervisor will assign a follow up with the time frame specified in paragraph F (1) (b).
+The Supervisor has the discretion to assign a follow-up inspection at any point in time, after documentation for the last violation abatement date is past due.
+If pursuing citations for an employer failing to return abatement certification and/or documentation prior to conducting a follow-up inspection, reference FOM Chapter V, G.3.
+(Citation Issuance Procedures); - vi.
 Whenever the supervisor believes that particular circumstances (e.g., the number and/or the type of violations, past history of the employer, complex engineering controls, etc.) indicate the need for a follow-up based on documentation and/or recommendations of the CSHO; and, - vii.
 Fatality Reinspections (see most current version of OPN 95). - viii.
 When overexposures to air contaminants and noise are documented and cited, even if the employer provides evidence of abatement.